Sakrac/Step6502/README.md

 By default the Graphic View scales the image to the available space, double click on the image to set fixed scales (fit -> 1x -> 2x -> 4x -> fit)

+If the image is larger than the pane it can be moved by dragging with the left mouse button.

 ###Boot RAM autoload

 In order to debug code reliant on an operating system or similar Step6502 will attempt to load a file named "bootram.bin" from the same